-Accessing downloaded files in Windows Phone is a difficult task, in case memory card is not inserted in it.
-In Android phone, there is a separate folder named as Download which holds all the downloaded files, but in Windows Phone, there is no such folder.
+Accessing downloaded files in Windows Phone is a difficult task, in the case memory card is not inserted in it.
+In Android phones, there is a separate folder named Download which holds all the downloaded files, but in Windows Phone, there is no such folder.
 In order to access downloaded files, you need an app called Files.
 You will get this in Windows Phone Store.
-Once you successfully install Files from Windows Phone store, follow the steps mentioned below to access downloaded files.
+Once you successfully install Files from the Windows Phone store, follow the steps mentioned below to access downloaded files.

 - Swipe your Windows Phone start screen towards left to view list of all the apps

 - Here, locate Files app and tap on it to open

 - In File app, you can see two sections.
 One is memory card and another Phone

 - Tap on Phone and you will find six sections- Documents, Downloads, Music, Pictures, Ringtones, and Videos.

 - To access the downloaded files on Windows Phone, click on Downloads

 - In download folder, you will see a list of downloaded files